Cannabis Made Clear

 Below we discuss a variety of effects cannabis can have.
 These are mainly the effects of consuming the cannabinoid known as THC, although other cannabinoids, like non-intoxicating CBD, can also have effects.
 Some researchers suggest that many cannabinoids interact with one another to produce an overall effect, referred to as the “entourage effect.”

-What are the short-term effects?
+What are the short-term effects of cannabis use?

 The short-term health effects of cannabis use can include: